‘Goth home’ listing draws gasps, jokes on social media - NewsBreak

 Below we’ve attached some of our favorite Twitter reactions to the listing.
 Most seem to like the all-black look, even if it’s not actually goth.
 Meanwhile, you can see additional photos of the home and find realtor contact information on Zillow .Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-For the latest news, weather, sports, and streaming video, head to MyStateline.com. >
+For the latest news, weather, sports, and streaming video, head to KXAN Austin. >

 Comments / 0